jameshume/jehtech/src/html/mobile_comms.md

 #### Base Status Subsystem
 The Base Station Subsystem (BSS) consists of the Base Transceiver Stations (BTS) and the Base Station Controller (BSC).

-Man BSS connect to a BTS and many BTS connect to a MSC.
+Many BSS connect to one BTS and many BTS connect to one MSC.

 The BTS provides the radio link to your phone and communicates with the BSC, which manges the radio resources for the BTS, assigning frequencies and time slots.
 The BSC also handles call setup and handover.
 It also switches traffic to/from